-Is Bitcoin A Diversifier?
-At First Glance, Maybe...
-Crypto assets are often viewed as a portfolio diversifier
+Is bitcoin a diversifier?
+At first glance, maybe...
+Crypto assets are often viewed as portfolio diversifiers

-Bitcoin is often viewed as "digital gold" with enormous return potential and as a safety from the tribulations of inflation.
-And for asset allocators, it is often initially viewed as a portfolio diversifier.
+Bitcoin is often viewed as "digital gold" with enormous return potential and a safety from the tribulations of inflation-a point which we disputed in earlier pages.
+And for asset allocators, bitcoin is often initially viewed as a portfolio diversifier.
 Indeed, if one reviews the history of bitcoin performance on a monthly basis versus other asset classes, it does appear to offer uncorrelated returns.